AlixPa/dummy-backend-flo/README.md

 2. Install Docker Desktop following the installation instructions for your operating system
 3. Start Docker Desktop and ensure it's running

+---

+Copy paste `.env-example` to `.env` and fill it with your own environment requirements.

 ## Reset the database

 To reset the database, use the following command: